top of page

 Troop Trail to Eagle Parent Guide by Scouter Rob

 SCOUTS take the lead on choosing activities and events that interest them.
 We work to teach them how to get rank requirements signed off and merit badge cards turned in.
 PARENTS will help with reminders and ask them for the latest news!
 Parents are always welcome to attend meetings but it's optional.
 Scouts do quite well on their own at this age.
-We do communicate regularly with parents in the message group online too.
+We communicate regularly with parents in the message group online too.

 Along with the information below, you may also visit the Scouts BSA FAQs page for all the latest details.